-Under the Bankruptcy Code, creditors are not entitled to vote if their contractual rights are unimpaired by the Plan or if they will receive no property under the Plan.
+Under the Bankruptcy Code, creditors are not entitled to vote if their contractual rights are unimpaired by the Plan-or if they will.
+In addition, classes of claims or interests that are not entitled to receive no property under the Plan are deemed not to have accepted the Plan.
 Based on this standard, for example, the holders of Priority Non-Tax Claims and miscellaneous secured claims are not being affected by the Plan.
-In addition, the holders of Securities Litigation Claims are not receiving any property and are therefore deemed to reject the Plan.
-Similarly, shareholders, including holders of preferred stock of the Debtors, are not entitled to vote because they are not receiving any property under the Plan.
-Shareholders are also deemed to vote to reject the Plan.
+In addition, the holders of Securities Litigation Claims are not receivingentitled to receive or retain any property and are-therefore are deemed not to rejecthave accepted the Plan.
+Similarly, shareholders, including holders of preferred stock of the Debtors, are not entitled to vote because they are not receivingreceive any property under the Plan.
+Shareholders are also-deemed not to vote to rejecthave accepted the Plan.
 For a summary of the classes entitled to vote, see the charts in section II.C.